Jira Crash Course

 OK, so what is Jira?
 Jira Cloud is a cloud-based version of Jira, the number one Agile Project management tool on the market, developed by the Australian company Atlassian.
 Jira offers all the features of the SaaS version, including agile Scrum or Kanban boards, backlogs, sprints, and reports.

-It is important to note that Jira is a complex tool, and you will need to practice using it to be effective.
+It is important to note that Jira is a complex tool, and you must practice using it to be effective.
 However, this article will give you a basic introduction to how to use it, which will be all you need to know to get started.

 Also, it can be beneficial to understand agile methodology before diving into Jira.
 This article will give you a crash course on Agile Scrum project management and how it could help your teams work effectively with it.